Rohit Sharma makes mockery of Sachin Tendulkar's World Cup record

-By scoring his fifth century of this World Cup, in the match against Sri Lanka, Rohit Sharma equaled a massive record.
-It is of most hundreds in World Cup cricket, and the man he has joined at the top of the pyramid is none other than the legendary Sachin Tendulkar.
+By scoring his fifth century of this World Cup, in the match against Sri Lanka, Rohit Sharma has equalled a massive record.
+It is of most hundreds in World Cup cricket, and the man he has joined at the top of the pyramid is none other than legendary Sachin Tendulkar.

 However, what should blow the mind of cricket fans is the discrepancy in the number of innings the two men have played to get to this mark.
 Sachin played 44 World Cup innings and ended up with 6 hundreds.
 Rohit, on the other hand, reached this mark in only his 16th World Cup innings!
 Yes, you heard that right, just his 16th World Cup innings.